DaimyoHub/KawaLang/README.md

     make an if statement return the same type in both of its branchs, or to not make it return at all.
     For instance, the given codes report type errors

+> [!NOTE]
+> It was nice to remark that the typechecker is an actual kind of reducted interpreter : we
+> clearly see that it evaluates a given program, but instead of working with real time values
+> it uses approximations of them (types).

 ```
 method int test() { /* error : method does not return well */
     if (cond) {